RMontSerrat/products-crud-react/README.md

 ## Demo
 Check out the live demo here: [Products React Example Demo](https://rmontserrat.github.io/products-crud-react/).

-This demo provides a hands-on opportunity to explore the functionality and user interface of the product management system.
-Feel free to interact with the features to see how the
+This demo provides a hands-on opportunity to explore the functionality and user interface of the product listing system.
+Feel free to interact with the features to see how they work.

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.